Coursesuite/coursesuite.com/pages/privacy.md

 ## The long version

-This Privacy Policy governs the manner in which Coursesuite collects, uses, maintains and discloses information collected from users (each, a "User") of the Coursesuite.com & Coursesuite.ninja website ("Site(s)").
-This privacy policy applies to the Sites and all products and services offered by Avide Pty Ltd.
+This Privacy Policy governs the manner in which Coursesuite collects, uses, maintains and discloses information collected from users (each, a "User") of the coursesuite.com & coursesuite.ninja website ("Site(s)").
+This privacy policy applies to the Sites and all products and services offered by our brands and services, listed below.

 Transactions are managed and handled by: [Fastspring](https://fastspring.com/ "Fastspring") and are covered by their own Terms of Use.

 ###Definitions
-1. We are: Avide eLearning Pty Limited (ABN 88143704296) 244 Harbour Drive, Coffs Harbour 2450, Australia.
+1. Coursesuite and its brands are privately held IP copyright &copy; 2012-2019 Tim St.Clair, ABN: 72182107810, located at 244 Harbour Drive, Coffs Harbour 2450, Australia.
+1. Coursesuite owned and operated brands are Course Assembler (courseassembler.com), Course Alchemy (course-alchemy.com), To Scorm (e.g. video.to-scorm.com), Quizzzard (quizzzard.com), Coursesuite Ninja (coursesuite.ninja), Build My Effing Course (build-my-effing-course.com)
-2. When we say **"We”**,**”‘Us”**,** “Avide eLearning”** or **“Coursesuite”** it’s because that’s who we are and we own and run the Sites.
+1. When we say **"We”**,**”‘Us”**, or **“Coursesuite”** it’s because that’s who we are and we own and run the Sites.
-3. When we say **"You”** or **“Your” **or** ”Users”** we mean you are: a visitor to Our Website / our customer
+1. When we say **"You”** or **“Your” **or** ”Users”** we mean you are: a visitor to Our Website / our customer
-4. When we say **"subscriber” **or **“Subscriber”** we mean you as a paid customer
+1. When we say **"subscriber” **or **“Subscriber”** we mean you as a paid customer
-5. If we say **"policy”** we’re talking about this privacy policy.
+1. If we say **"policy”** we’re talking about this privacy policy.
 If we say ‘user terms’ we’re talking about the rules for using each of the Sites.
-6. **"services"** means any of the services we offer for sale or for free on our Website and include generally available updates and support services so far as specified for each service.
+1. **"services"** means any of the services we offer for sale or for free on our Website and include generally available updates and support services so far as specified for each service.
-7. ** “Personal Information”** means any information that identifies or can be used to identify you or a Subscriber, directly or indirectly
+1. ** “Personal Information”** means any information that identifies or can be used to identify you or a Subscriber, directly or indirectly

 ###Terms
 By accessing these websites at coursesuite.ninja or coursesuite.com, you are agreeing to be bound by these terms of service, all applicable laws and regulations, and agree that you are responsible for compliance with any applicable local laws.
 If you do not agree with any of these terms, you are prohibited from using or accessing this site.
 The materials contained in this website are protected by applicable copyright and trademark law.